 The side effects you experience will vary depending on the dose of radiation and the areas treated.
 Many will be short-term side effects.
 These often get worse during treatment and just after the course of treatment has ended.

-- fatigue – Your body uses a lot of energy to heal itself after the treatment, and travelling to treatment can also be tiring.
+- fatigue – Your body uses a lot of energy to recover and travelling to treatment can also be tiring.
 The fatigue may last for weeks after treatment ends.

 - bladder and bowel problems – Radiation therapy can irritate the bladder and bowel.
-You may pass urine more often or have a burning sensation when you pass urine.
-Bowel motions may be more frequent, urgent or loose (diarrhoea), or you may pass more wind than normal.
-Less commonly, women may have some blood in the stools (faeces).
+You may pass urine more often or with a burning sensation.
+Bowel motions may be more frequent, urgent or loose (diarrhoea), and you may pass more wind.
+Less commonly, you may have some blood in your faeces (poo).
 Always tell your doctor about any bleeding.

 - vaginal discharge – Radiation therapy may cause or increase vaginal discharge.
 Let your treatment team know if it smells bad or has blood in it.
 Do not wash inside the vagina with douches as this may cause infection.

 Side effects can take several weeks to get better, though some may continue longer.
 Some side effects from radiation therapy may not show up until many months or years after treatment.
 These are called late effects.